 Is Athens safe for solo female travelers?#

 Yes.
-Normal precautions apply.
-Athens is considered one of the safer Southern European cities for solo women.
+I’ve spoken with dozens of solo women who’ve traveled Athens without problems.
+Normal urban precautions apply — stay aware, trust your gut, stick to well-lit areas at night.
+Athens is considered one of the safer Southern European capitals for solo women.

 Is it safe to walk around Athens at night?#